Nancy Pelosi Has A ‘Compelling Case’ Against Trump, Says Legal Expert

 The House of Representatives — headed by Nancy Pelosi — has a standing to sue Donald Trump, according to Tribe.

-It remains to be seen whether or not Pelosi will sue Trump, but Tribe’s comments came following a Twitter statement by the House Speaker in which she described Donald Trump’s declaration of national emergency as unconstitutional, vowing that the Congress will fight the president every step of the way.
+It remains to be seen whether or not Pelosi will sue Trump, but Tribe’s comments came following a Twitter statement by the House Speaker in which she described Donald Trump’s declaration of a national emergency as unconstitutional, vowing that Congress will fight the president every step of the way.

 “The Congress will defend our constitutional authorities in the Congress, in the Courts, and in the public, using every remedy available,” House Speaker Pelosi said.